hamlet-io/docs/docs/in-depth/foundations/architecture.md

 ---
 sidebar_label: Architecture
-title: Hamlet Architecture
+title: hamlet Architecture
 ---

-Hamlet is comprised of two major parts - the `Engine` and the `Executor`.
+hamlet is comprised of two major parts - the `Engine` and the `Executor`.
 It is designed to be both modular and plug-able, so that additional cloud providers or capablities may be easily added and common deployment patterns may be shared.

-## Hamlet Engine
+## hamlet Engine

 The `Engine` compiles the `Solution` and evaluates it based on instructions it receives from the `Executor`.
 For tasks that involve outputs the `Engine` will initially create a list of tasks for the `Executor` called a `Contract`.
 Tasks may require further invocations of the `Engine` to perform more specific workloads against the `Solution`.